z3z1ma/cdf/README.md

 CDF (Continuous Data Framework) is an integrated framework designed to manage data across the entire lifecycle, from ingestion through transformation to publishing.
 It is built on top of two open-source projects, `sqlmesh` and `dlt`, providing a unified interface for complex data operations.
 CDF simplifies data engineering workflows, offering scalable solutions from small to large projects through an opinionated project structure that supports both multi-workspace and single-workspace layouts.

+Sources are consumed in pipelines.
+Pipelines procedurally describe the extraction of one or more sources into a single dataset.
+The combination of the pipeline script and some static configuration comprises what is called a specification.
+A pipeline is executed with a sink that is externally injected.
+Sinks describe a single logical location.
+This means pipelines are parameterized and the same specification can be reused across different sinks.
+Sinks are scripts which export an ingest variable that pipelines use and a transform variable which models use.
+Models are transformations of data within a sink.

 ## Features

 - **Unified Data Management**: Seamlessly manage data pipelines, transformations, and publishing within a single framework.